splynx/docs/files/en/splynx_high_availability/splynx_high_availability.md

 User name: root
 Password: the password you have entered during installation.

 We will install Ubuntu-16.04-server.
+Note.
+On the page https://splynx.com/install you can always find which Linux version is required to install last Splynx version.

 [Download](https://www.ubuntu.com/download/server) ISO image to PC.
 Then upload it from PC to local storage of one of Proxmox nodes:

 ![px_upload-iso.png](px_upload-iso.png)